 DJ Dubplate – Futuristic Style

 Victor Romeo – The Italian Job (Cloud Nine Remix)

 Mystic Moods – The Sense of Summer

 Forces of Nature – Cool Spot (PFM Remix)

-Back in 96′ I bought a compilation CD (remember them?) by German label, Irma, called Jungle Jazz.
+Back in 96′ I bought a compilation CD (remember them?) by Italian label, IRMA, called Jungle Jazz.
 It was the first of 5 compilations and contained some of the best selections of Intelligent jungle and D&B I’ve ever heard.

 All the big names were there like Jonny L, Photek and Roni Size but what made these compilations so great were the lesser known artists and remixes like Bukem’s remix of The Shamen’s – Tranzmazonia and the Peshay After Hours Remix of Ingrid Schroeder’s Paint You Blue.
 These tracks didn’t appear anywhere else and possibly only ever got pressed as dub plates for a select few DJs.

 The joy of modern DJing is I can now spin these exclusive tunes that have been lost to time.
 So I’ve revisited my old Jungle Jazz CDs and pulled together a set of my favorite tracks from the first few Jungle Jazz comps.
 This really is beautiful music and whether you like D&B or not, it is hard not to appreciate the skill and passion that sits behind these amazing tracks.